divyansharma001/AIProductivityCoach/client/PROJECT_BRIEF.md

 retention tool to keep users on track and demonstrate value.
 5. Community Building: Foster a community for founding members to create loyal brand advocates and gather high-quality feedback

+8. Hyper-Personalized Coaching Experience
+Our AI Coach delivers an unprecedented level of personalization through in-depth conversations and contextual awareness:

+1. Comprehensive Initial Assessment:
+   - Goals & Aspirations: Understanding user's key productivity objectives and what success means to them
+   - Work Pattern Assessment: Detailed analysis of current work schedule, preferences, and challenges
+   - Lifestyle Mapping: Collection of sleep patterns, meal timing, break schedules, and other lifestyle factors

+2. Daily Check-ins & Ongoing Data Collection:
+   - "What have you accomplished today?" - Building a pattern of achievements and challenges
+   - "How did you feel during your work sessions?" - Emotional and energy level tracking
+   - "Did anything disrupt your focus today?" - Identifying external and internal blockers

+3. RAG-Powered Personalized Reports:
+   - Focus Pattern Analysis: Identification of optimal productivity windows based on historical data
+   - Shareable Social Reports: Beautifully designed, achievement-focused reports that users can share on social media
+   - Focus Deficit Detection: AI-identified patterns showing exactly when and why focus typically deteriorates

+4. Actionable Recommendations:
+   - Schedule Optimization: Suggested adjustments to daily/weekly routines based on identified patterns
+   - Lifestyle Modification: Specific recommendations for sleep, meals, breaks, and other factors
+   - Personalized Interventions: Tailored suggestions for improving productivity during identified low-focus periods

+5. Progress Tracking & Reporting:
+   - Weekly Performance Summaries: Detailed analysis of productivity patterns over the past week
+   - Monthly Trend Reports: Long-term trend identification and progress tracking
+   - Achievement Celebration: Positive reinforcement of improvements and milestone achievements

+This hyper-personalized approach allows our AI Coach to move beyond generic productivity advice and deliver insights that directly address each user's unique circumstances, challenges, and goals.